vertica/VerticaPy/README.md

 ## Features

-Vertica ML Python is the perfect combination between Vertica and Python.
-It uses Vertica Scalability and Python Flexibility to help any Data Scientist achieving his goals by bringing the logic to the data and not the opposite.
-With VERTICA ML PYTHON, start your journey with easy Data Exploration.
+Vertica ML Python blends together the scalability of Vertica and the flexibility of Python to bring a unique combination of tools to any data scientist's workflow.

+Easily explore your data.
 <br>
 <p align="center">
 <img src='./img/Slide2.png' width="800px">
 </p>
 <br>
-Find patterns that you don't know and Detect Anomalies.
+Find patterns and edtect anomalies.
 <br><br>
 <p align="center">
 <img src='./img/Slide3.png' width="800px">
 </p>
 <br>
-Prepare your data easily and build a model with Highly Scalable Vertica ML.
-Evaluate your model and try to create the most efficient and performant one.
+Effortlessly build and evaluate models that optimize for efficiency and performance.
 <br><br>
 <p align="center">
 <img src='./img/Slide1.png' width="800px">
 </p>
 <br>
-Everything will happen in one place and where it should be: your Database.
-Without modifying anything but using the speed of Vertica to aggregate the data.
+This all takes place where it should: your database.
+By aggregating your data with Vertica, you can build, analyze, and model anything without modifying your data.

-## Why using this Library?
+## Why Use this Library?

-Nowadays, The 'Big Data' (Tb of data) is one of the main topics in the Data Science World.
-Data Scientists are now very important for any organisation.
-Becoming Data-Driven is mandatory to survive.
-Vertica is the first real analytic columnar Database and is still the fastest in the market.
-However, SQL is not enough flexible to be very popular for Data Scientists.
-Python flexibility is priceless and provides to any user a very nice experience.
-The level of abstraction is so high that it is enough to think about a function to notice that it already exists.
-Many Data Science APIs were created during the last 15 years and were directly adopted by the Data Science community (examples: pandas and scikit-learn).
-However, Python is only working in-memory for a single node process.
-Even if some famous highly distributed programming languages exist to face this challenge, they are still in-memory and most of the time they can not process on all the data.
-Besides, moving the data can become very expensive.
-Data Scientists must also find a way to deploy their data preparation and their models.
-We are far away from easiness and the entire process can become time expensive.

-The idea behind VERTICA ML PYTHON is simple: Combining the Scalability of VERTICA with the Flexibility of Python to give to the community what they need *Bringing the logic to the data and not the opposite*.
-This version 1.0 is the work of 3 years of new ideas and improvement.
+Nowadays, 'Big Data' is one of the main topics in the data science world, and data scientists are often at the center of any organization.
+The benefits of becoming more data-driven are undeniable and are often needed to survive in the industry.

+Vertica was the first real analytic columnar database and is still the fastest in the market.
+However, SQL alone isn't flexible enough to meet the needs of data scientists.
+Python has quickly become the most popular tool in this domain, owing much of its flexibility to its high-level of abstraction and impressively large and ever-growing set of libraries.
+Its accessibility has led to the development of popular and perfomant APIs, like pandas and scikit-learn, and a dedicated community of data scientists.

+However, Python only works in-memory for a single node process.
+While distributed programming languages have tried to face this challenge, they are still generally in-memory and can never hope to process all of your data, and moving data is expensive.
+On top of all of this, data scientists must also find convenient ways to deploy their data and models.
+The whole process is time consuming.

+**Vertica ML Python aims to solve all of these problems**.
+The idea is simple: instead of moving data around for processing, Vertica ML Python brings the logic to the data.

+3 years in the making, we bring you version 1.0 of Vertica ML Python.

 Main Advantages:
  - easy Data Exploration.